 More Australians are accidentally overdosing on medicines than ever before.
 Taking too much of a medicine can be very dangerous, and even fatal.
 But accidental overdoses can be prevented.

 If someone is not breathing or is unresponsive, and they have taken a medicine, seek help straight away.
 Call triple zero (000) and ask for an ambulance.

 What is an accidental overdose of medicine?

 Most medicines have risks as well as benefits.
 For example, some medicines can be addictive or cause side effects.
-Sometimes medicines can be toxic if you take too much or if you take them at the same time as some other medicines.
+Medicines are toxic if you take too much and can also be toxic if you take them at the same time as some other medicines.
 Taking too much of a medicine is known as an overdose.

 The overdose is considered accidental if you take the medicine by mistake, you use the wrong medicine, or you take too much of a medicine by mistake.
 Accidental overdoses can also happen during medical or surgical procedures.

 How can it happen?

 - You are taking a combination of different medicines.

 - You don't follow the instructions of your doctor or pharmacist properly.

 - You take more than one medicine with the same active ingredient (for example, 2 cold and flu medicines might have different brand names but contain the same active ingredient, meaning you will take double the dose).

 - The medicine is stronger than you thought (medicines with the same brand name come in different strengths, so it's always important to read the label, even if you have taken the medicine before).